domenkozar/plone_guide/what_is_plone.rst

 ..
 Note::

     I have more than one definition.
 But TL;DR: Plone is an open source web content management system written in Python.
 It is developed and supported by a worldwide community of hundreds of "Plone companies" as well as individual volunteers.
-It is used by thousands of organizations and individuals all over the world in every professional sector imaginable (e.g. business, government, non-profit, etc.)
+It is used by thousands of organizations and individuals all over the world, in every professional sector imaginable (e.g. business, government, non-profit, etc.)

 My Definition(s)
 ----------------